Körbersee

 The picturesque lake Körbersee is east of the village Schröcken at 1600 m amsl in Austria.
 It lies within the "Lechtaler" Alps in Vorarlberg.
 The lake can only be reached on foot; estimated walking time 45 minutes.

 With a surface of ~ 5 ha it is a smaller lake in the province.
 The water possesses excellent drinking water quality and gives a protected living space to fishes and rare plants.
 The mighty "Widderstein" mount is reflected by the clear, cold water and is a remarkable view for hikers.
 Near the lake alpine economy can be found; perfect for small snacks.

 A little bit deeper is another lake called "Kalbelesee".
 Its data are almost identical with the Körbersee.
 The whole lake area is a nature reserve.

+The equitorial line is located on the southern end of the river.